coderefinery/manuals/team-teaching.rst

 As the quote says, in any large enough operation, multiple people are involved, but responsibilities should be clear.
-At least, one person should have the responsibilty for time-keeping and overall flow.
+At least, one person should have the responsibility for time-keeping and overall flow.
 This should be integrated into your co-teaching plan.

 We propose some basic models, but of course there is a continuum.
 And